camel-tooling/camel-lsp-client-vscode/Readme.md

 2. Search for **Camel**.
 3. Select the **Language Support for Apache Camel** option and then click *Install*.

-## Prerequisites for using this extension
+## Requirements for using this extension

 After you install this **Language Support for Apache Camel** extension, follow these guidelines to access its features:

-For XML DSL:
+For an XML DSL file:
-* You use an `.xml` file extension.
+* Use an `.xml` file extension.
-* You specify the Camel namespace http://camel.apache.org/schema/blueprint or http://camel.apache.org/schema/spring for the Camel element.
+* Specify the Camel namespace http://camel.apache.org/schema/blueprint or http://camel.apache.org/schema/spring.

-For Java DSL:
+For a Java DSL file:
-* You use a `.java` file extension.
+* Use a `.java` file extension.
-* You specify Camel (usually from an imported package).
+* Specify Camel (usually from an imported package).
   For example: `import org.apache.camel.builder.RouteBuilder`
 * To reference the Camel component, use `from` or `to` and a string without a space.
 The string cannot be a variable.
 For example, `from("timer:timerName")` works but `from( "timer:timerName")` and `from(aVariable)` do not work.